redis/docs/content/operate/rs/databases/active-active/planning.md

 You cannot add RAM-only clusters and [flash-enabled clusters]({{< relref "/operate/rs/databases/auto-tiering" >}}) to the same Active-Active configuration.
 {{</note>}}

-Changes made from the admin console to an Active-Active database configuration only apply to the cluster you are editing.
+Changes made from the Cluster Manager UI to an Active-Active database configuration only apply to the cluster you are editing.
 For global configuration changes across all clusters, use the `crdb-cli` command-line utility.

 ## Memory limits